“Let’s wander where the wifi is weak,” said no one ever!

 How about let’s wander where the wifi is booming.
 Yes, I like that much better.
 I’m sorry, I need to be connected when traveling; wifi is the lifeline.
 In the past, I always found ways to stay connected while traveling; I have a wallet filled with sim cards from just about every country I’ve travelled to.
 But, guess what, that adds up.
 Not only do you have to pay for a sim card, but you have to pay for the actual plan and if you run out of data, you have to top it up.

 In 2016, I made a goal to start traveling smart.
 The first step was to begin to pay more attention to my finances.
 Paying for extra stuff like sim cards and data really began to add up so I began to research smarter ways to stay connected on the go.
 I immediately thought, what about a wifi device?
-When I began my search I was truly exhausted, there are so many wifi devices out there but I came across one in particular, Skyroam.
+When I began my search I was truly exhausted, there are so many portable wifi hotspot devices out there but I came across one in particular, Skyroam.
 A sale will probably make me buy anything, so I decided to give the company a go.
 Turned out, Skyroam is the plug!
-It is a very small, pocket-sized Wifi hotspot device that allows you to stay connected while on the go.
+It is a very small, pocket-sized portable Wifi hotspot device that allows you to stay connected while on the go.
 I absolutely love it, and guess what they are not paying me to review their product.

-I purchased Skyroam specifically for my trip last year to Brazil.
+I purchased Skyroam wifi hotspot specifically for my trip last year to Brazil.
 I had no recommendations on the device, I was basically taking a chance.
 If it didn’t work, I would’ve probably cried.
 I bought the device online for $100 ish, (and I got free day passes) and that was it.
 I set up an online account for my device and I topped it up with as much money as I wanted to.
 Each day I activated the hotspot, I had have 24 hr access to wifi.
 Daily wifi is $8, I think, and you can connect up to 5 devices.
 So, if you’re going with a few friends, you can all pitch in to pay for the daily wifi and everyone is happy.

 Was it reliable?
 To be honest.
 My wifi was spotty some days in Brazil, but it got the job done.
 I was able to upload snaps to Snapchat, pictures to Instagram and updates to Facebook.
-I assume the coverage wasn’t as fast as I needed it to be because it was the Olympics and thousands of people were utilizing the network.
+I assume the coverage wasn’t as fast as I needed it to be because it was the Olympics and thousands of people were utilising the network.

 Needless to say, I have gone on to use my device in America and Africa and had absolutely zero problems with service.
 It’s truly ahhhmazing!
 The good thing about Skyroam is that you can use the device in 100 + countries, hassle free.